hillaabra/bfi-weekend-box-office-reports/README.md

 * Make the app a one-stop shop for all historic weekend box office reports - datasets across reports should be linked.
 Within the app, users should be able to filter for time periods and to click on a film and access data on its whole run without having to manually join datasets from separate reports.
 * Continously work towards giving users more and more flexibility with how to access, view and download data - from filtering functionality (by country of origin, distributor, etc.) to interactive visualisations.
 (Implement one hot-encoding on the data for this.)
 * Depending on budget, link relevant filmographical detail from e.g. IMDB's API, to help end-users contextualise the revenue data (e.g. language of the film (whether English-language or foreign), production budget where available, and genre).
-* Continue refactoring the code and make it more modular.
+* Continue refactoring the code and make it more modular; also implement docstrings.
 * Continue testing the code and implementing more error handling.
 * Set up scheduled automation so that the program runs every week.
 * Ensure layout is responsive so that it can be used on different sized devices.